TosbackCgusBridge-Bot/CGUs-versions/Www/Privacy Policy.md

 A Happy Place
 To Shop For Toys Zappos
 Shoes &
+Clothing Vine.com
+Everything
+to Live Life Green Casa.com
+Kitchen, Storage
-Clothing   Conditions of Use Privacy Notice Interest-Based Ads © 1996-2012, Amazon.com, Inc. or its affiliates Start your free trial and join millions of Amazon Prime members who enjoy:
+&.
+Everything Home   Conditions of Use Privacy Notice Interest-Based Ads © 1996-2012, Amazon.com, Inc. or its affiliates Start your free trial and join millions of Amazon Prime members who enjoy:

 Prime Instant Videos